tspeidel/dsblog/content/home/about.md

 <br>

 ## Data Science Tools
 With so much of the field facilitated by computational tools, I am humbled to be a long time **R** user.
 R is an open source statistical programming language that has been around since the mid-70's and is currently enjoying wide popularity.
 With a rich community, the timing to be doing data science couldn't be better.
+In keeping with the spirit, this blog is entirely built and managed using R and Hugo.

 <br>